chiefmikey/view-master-3000/README.md

 # View-Master 3000

-Reddit client for scrolling purely visual content by user or subreddit
+Reddit client for scrolling media content by user or subreddit